This section is intended to help you generally navigate around the Outlook 2013 application window and understand how to find and use basic functions.

 - Clicking “Rules” allows you to create rules regulating how Outlook Mail receives and sorts your incoming email messages.

-- Clicking "Unread" will change the status of an email message you have already viewed once to "unread".
+- Clicking “Unread/Read” will change the status of an email message to “unread” or “read”.

 - Clicking “Categorize” provides you with various labeling options for your messages.